Provision: Law 42/1998 of 15 December on periodic usage rights for holiday properties and tax regulations

 Any contracts signed in Spain that relate to property situated outside Spain shall be subject to Arts.
 1.3, 2 and 8 to 12 of this Law.
 In such cases, the purchaser may further demand that the contract is delivered to him in one of the official languages of the State in which the property is situated if that State is a member of the European Union.

 Third Additional Provision.
 Special tax regimes – Basque Country and Navarre.

 The tax regulations referred to in this Law shall be regarded as without prejudice to the special tax regimes, established by economic agreement and convention, in force in the Historic Territories of the Basque Country and the Special Community of Navarre, respectively.

 - On the entry into force of this Law, the creation of any right relating to the use of one or more properties, constructed or in course of construction, for a determined or determinable period of the year, shall be subject to the provisions hereof.

-- The transfer of such rights shall be governed by such regulations as govern the property up to the entry into force of the Law.
+- The transfer of such rights shall be governed by such regulations as governing the property up to the entry into force of the Law.
 On the expiry of the adaptation period, if adaptation shall not have taken place, it shall be subject to this Law.
-If adaptation shall have taken place, with effect from the date thereof the transfer shall be effected in accordance with the rules published at the Registry.
+If adaptation shall have taken place, with effect from the date thereof the transfer shall be effected in accordance with the rules published by the Registry.

 - Arts.
-2 and 8 to 12 of this Law shall in any event be applicable.
+2 and 8 to 12 of this Law shall, in any event, be applicable.

 Second Transitional Provision.
 Pre-existing systems of rights